1. Who can be detained and under what powers?

 There are also 'short term holding facilities'

 The only dedicated centre for women is Derwentside.
 Since the closure of a purpose built centre for housing families with children (The Cedars) in 2016, children in families can now be held in Tinsley House.

 3. How long are people detained for?
 Is there a time limit?

 There is no maximum period of detention, but detention can be found to be unlawful if it does not serve the purpose for which it has been intended e.g. removal from the UK within a ‘reasonable’ period.
 You should consult a lawyer when assessing whether or not detention has become unlawful.

 In BID's experience, in many cases the Home Office has used administrative detention for prolonged periods of time.
 BID is concerned that these periods of detention are excessive and are a direct result of the ease with which administrative immigration detention can be exercised by the detaining authorities.
-However, the recent Immigration Act 2016 provides for automatic bail hearings for those people who are not facing deportation, after four months in detention for the first time.
-Just under 30,000 people are detained every year and 3% of them are detained for more than six months.
+However, the Immigration Act 2016 provides for automatic bail hearings for those people held in detention under immigration powers who are not facing deportation and who have not applied for bail for a period of at least four months.